A female with long hair and a helix piercing with a black hoop in it.

 Firstly, in ancient Rome, ear piercing including helix piercing was a sign of nobility and wealth.
 The piercing was also a form of adornment, and it was common for Roman women to wear intricate earrings.

-Secondly, native American cultures, ear piercing including the helix piercing was a rite of passage for young girls, a symbol of their coming of age.
+Secondly, in native American cultures, ear piercing including the helix piercing was a rite of passage for young girls, a symbol of their coming of age.

 Finally, in modern times, the helix piercing has come to signify individuality and rebellion in punk and rock subcultures, while also being a fashion statement for people across many different lifestyles and cultures.